Google Rating

 Frequently Asked Questions

-The cost of a root canal in Melbourne can vary widely depending on several factors, including the specific tooth being treated, the complexity of the procedure, and whether additional treatments like dental crowns are needed.
+In Melbourne, the cost for a root canal can range from 800$ to 1,500$, The cost can vary widely depending on several factors, including the specific tooth being treated, the complexity of the procedure, and whether additional treatments like dental crowns are needed.
 Dental fees can differ between practices and may be influenced by your dental insurance coverage.

 Root canal treatment is generally not covered by Medicare in Melbourne.
 However, some private health insurance plans may cover part or all of the cost of the procedure.
 It’s advisable to review your specific insurance plan and consult with your dental provider to determine the extent of coverage for root canal treatments and related dental services.